Best Tips on Equalizing when Diving

-- Keeping your mask clear can help to prevent any water going up your nose.
+- Keeping your mask clear can help to prevent any water from going up your nose.
 Water in your nose can lead to increased mucus production.

 - Lastly, don’t dive if you suffer from a cold or have a congested nose.
 Both can and will prevent you from being able to equalize and they will ruin your dive and cut it short.

 Besides these tips always use common sense.
 Sometimes it’s just not your day.
 No matter what techniques you try, it’s not working.
 It’s smarter and better to abort the dive instead of risking your health and also risking the safety of your dive buddy.
-It’s the better choice in that case to take a break instead of risking your health and your buddy’s safety.
+It’s the better choice, in that case, to take a break instead of risking your health and your buddy’s safety.